 Rustic Nectarine Tart

-This rustic nectarine tart is very easy to prepare, and it looks and tastes just as sophisticated as the ones from a pastry shop or restaurant.
+This casual tart is very easy to prepare, and it looks and tastes just as sophisticated as one from a fancy bakery.

 - Total Time: